-In consideration of Enron granting of access to the Website to Broker, Broker will pay to Enron a fee of $250,000 (the “Access Fee”) which fee is due and payable upon the execution of this Fee Agreement.
-The term of this Fee Agreement shall be one year from the later of the receipt by Enron of the Access Fee or the date of issuance or activation of the initial password and userid for Broker.
+In consideration of Enron granting access to the Website to Broker, Broker will pay to Enron a fee of $250,000 (the “Access Fee”), which fee shall be due and payable EQUAL quarterly INSTALLMENTS, with the first such installment being due and payable upon the issuance and activation of the initial password and userid for Broker and each successive installment being due and payable on the first (1st) day of each successive calendar quarter during the term.
+The term of this Fee Agreement shall be one year from the date of issuance or activation of the initial password and userid for Broker.
 The term may be renewed for additional one-year periods upon written agreement of the parties.
+In the event of a termination of this Agreement and the BETA prior to the end of the term, any refund of the Access Fee, or that portion which has been paid to Enron through such date, shall be determined in accordance with the provisions of the BETA.
+It is the intent of this Fee Agreement, and the parties agree, that the payment of the Access Fee permits the Broker (which is defined herein to include all of Broker’s subsidiaries) to gain access to and use the Website.